dgaydukov/cert-aws/files/sa.md

 CloudFormation Registry - managed service that lets you register, use, and discover AWS and third party resource providers.
 You can use conditions inside templates (for example create ec2 based on input params).

+Don't confuse nested stack and imported stack
+* nested stack - you put one stack into another (main) by using `AWS::CloudFormation::Stack` and create only 1 stack (main).
+And this stack would create dependent first.
+It's the same as have 1 file, you just separate code, yet in aws your stacks would be divided into main and nested.
+* imported stack (Cross-Stack References) - you create 2 separate stacks with different names, and inside main you call resources from dependee stack by using `!ImportValue !Sub "${stackName}-SubnetID"`.
+In both cases your first stack should export resources, by using `Outputs`, that you want to use in main stack.

+By default CloudFormation use the same permission as user has (so if user can't create ec2 instances and create template that should create new ec2, this template would fail).
+But you can assign IAM role to CloudFormation, and in this case it would use permissions from this role.
+To create stack with assumed role you should pass param to cli like `--role-arn={youRoleForCloudFormationARN}`.
+If you don't specify `role-arn`, aws will use previous role.
+If it first time it will use temporary session that is generated from user (one who is creating the stack) credentials.

+For multi-env deployment (where you have dev/prod env or more) you should use single reusable template file (don't create new template file for each env, cause you will end up in a mess).
+You can achieve reusability by adding parameters, mappings, conditions section into your template.
+Then you just create 2 stacks with different names (dev/prod) and different params but with single template file.

+Nested stacks are mostly used when you need to reuse some common template.
+Suppose you have 3 templates and each of them using specific type of ec2.
+You can just duplicate code across 3 templates, but it ineffective.
+It's better to create new template and use it as nested template for each of your 3 templates.
+Notice that you can't use just imported stack in this case - cause that would mean that only 1 instance of ec2 would be created and shared between all 3 stacks, but what you need is each stack to have it's own instance, that's why here you should use nested stack.

+Use dynamic references, never store secrets in your stack template.
+If you need secrets you should store them in aws secrets and just reference them from your template by using `'{{resolve:service-name:reference-key}}'`.

+Good practice is to set params constraints.
+In this way you are guarantee that param would be some expected value.

+You can create rules with CloudFormation Guard (cfn-guard - open source CLI tool) that can ensure that your stack is compliant (for example: all ebs volumes should be only encrypted).
+In case rule failed, stack won't be created.

 Best practice is to divide your infra into several stacks.
 There are 2 approaches
 * multi-layered architecture - horizontal structure where one layer depends upon another by using nested stacks (you divide all your services into 3 stacks - networking/computing/rds => computing layer depends on networking, cause you create ec2 instances in some vpc and subnet)
 * SOA (service-oriented architecture) - you stacks are separated not by technical layers but by services (each service has a separate stack with it's own networking/computing/rds).